qsabanes/gelato-recipes/RECIPE-SKILL.md

 - **MSNF** (milk solids-non-fat, from skimmed milk powder) — proteins that trap air and give body, plus lactose.
 Keep 7–15 %; too much tastes sandy (lactose crystals).
 - **Inulin** — clean solids/fibre for body; essential in sorbets that have no dairy.
 - **Guar gum** — stabiliser that binds free water and slows ice growth.
-Tiny amounts.
+Tiny amounts only — above ~0.5 g per 800 g (gelato) or ~2.5 g (sorbet) it turns gummy and chewy.
+Scoopulator's 0.4–0.6 % stabilizer target assumes a professional **blend** (guar + locust bean gum + carrageenan); do not try to hit it with pure guar.
 - **Salt** — ~1 g lifts and rounds flavour (especially caramel, nut, chocolate).
 - **Total solids** — everything that isn't water.
 Target ~35–45 % (gelato),
   ~28–36 % (sorbet): enough body to avoid iciness, not so much it's heavy.